EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/30_how-to-upsert-into-kv-table.md

 1. Create a new action `upsert` in your smart contact class, which takes as input parameters an account name, a first name, a last name and a personal id.
 2. In the `upsert` action access the instance of `address_table` by declaring a local variable of `address_table` type.
-3. And then call the `put` method of the `address_table` and pass to it a newly created `person` object based on the action’s input parameters.
+3. Call the `put` method of the `address_table` and pass to it a newly created `person` object based on the action’s input parameters.

 Refer to the following reference implementation to insert a new `person` object, and then update it, in the `kv table`: